Alcohol Use Disorder

 An important part of recovery is being sure you have support.
 You can:

 - Take part in recovery group activities.
 You may have used alcohol to make friends or be with a social group.
 Your counselor or doctor can help you learn skills to make friends without drinking.
-For example, your counselor may help you find a social skills training class.

-Have a healthy lifestyle
+- Have a healthy lifestyle.

 When you have alcohol use disorder, you often get away from some of the basics of good health.
 Part of recovery is finding your way back to a healthy lifestyle.